onap-keimori/terraform-provider-vault/codegen/README.md

 # Generating Resources and Data Sources

-This code is part of a new code generation package.
-The process for generating code is:
+This code is part of a code generation package.
+It is intended to speed up development while still yielding high quality code.

+## How to Generate Code and Docs
 - Ensure `testdata/openapi.json` includes the endpoints for which you want to generate code.
 - If it doesn't:
   - Make a new Vault dev binary from the `vault-enterprise` repo.